The ultimate guide to student debt (and how to get out of it)

 Missing repayments can leave a mark on your credit rating and can also lead to expensive daily charges – plunging you even further into debt.

-Now that we’ve explored the good, the bad and the ugly of the debt world, it’s time to cut to the chase and talk about how to clear any outstanding debt you might have.
+Now that we've explored the good, the bad and the ugly of the debt world, it's time to delve into the details!

 Many banks offer student accounts that include arranged interest-free overdrafts.
 An overdraft is an agreement you have with your bank that you can spend more than you have in your account, and typically you won't pay it back until after you graduate.